 Nothing will stop Martijn Dendooven, a Windows Insider from Belgium, from pursuing his passion for tech.
-Currently 18 years old, he began teaching himself coding when he was 15 and successfully advocated for adding computer science courses to his high school curriculum.
-He is dedicated to solving problems through his tech skills, and he’s currently working on a project that will help teachers more easily manage the audio-visual system at his high school auditorium.
+Currently 18 years old, he began teaching himself coding when he was 15 and successfully got his high school to add computer science courses.

-With Martijn’s solution, devices can be connected to the projector via not only a VGA port and the docking station, but also HDMI, (mini) DisplayPort, USB-C, and even Microsoft’s Wireless Display Adapter.
-He’s still troubleshooting the most ambitious part of his project: deploying a touchscreen that will enable control of the auditorium’s light and sound and that will make the entire user experience as seamless as possible.
+With Martijn’s solution, devices can be connected to the projector with a VGA port and the docking station, HDMI, (mini) DisplayPort, USB-C, or even Microsoft’s Wireless Display Adapter.
+He’s still troubleshooting the most ambitious part of his project, a touchscreen to control the auditorium’s light and sound that will make the whole experience seamless.

 While Martijn just graduated and is studying industrial engineering in college now, he’s still working with his high school to launch his smart auditorium solutions.

 So what are his plans for the future?
 Fascinated by the interaction of hardware and software, he hopes to end up in technology.
 “I want to work at Microsoft for the Surface team, » he said. « Creating new Surface devices would be so cool.”